This is a list of all American studies courses. For more information, see American Studies.

 AMST:1154 Food in America3 s.h.

 Cultural significance of production, distribution, and consumption of food in the United States.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 AMST:1400 Introduction to American Popular Culture3 s.h.